10 Fascinating Facts About Stink Bugs

 It’s true!
 While most stink bug species are damaging to crops and gardens, there are actually some species that are agriculturally beneficial.
 The two most common species of beneficial stink bugs that live in the United States are the spined soldier bug and the two-spotted stink bug.
 Instead of feeding on crops like many of their fellow stink bug species, they actually feed on other agricultural pests, like caterpillars, Colorado potato weevils, and other damaging insects.
 They may be stinky, but these particular species are definitely good to have around our crops and gardens!

 For being such bothersome pests, stink bugs sure are interesting!
-Despite how fascinating they are, though, they still do not belong in our homes and businesses.
+Despite how fascinating they are, though, they still are not house guests or belong in our businesses.
 If you have a few too many stink bugs on your property, give Excel a call today and we’ll send an expert your way.

 For more information about Stink bugs check our resource page.